The monument to the 1st Division, 2nd Corps of the Army of the Potomac is south of Gettysburg on Hancock Avenue. (Hancock Avenue Part 1 tour map)

-The First Division was commanded at Gettysburg by Brigadier General John C. Caldwell, who had been principal of an academy in Maine before the war.
+Brigadier General John C. Caldwell commanded the 1st Division at Gettysburg.
+He had been principal of an academy in Maine before the war.

 After dark the division returned to its original position on Cemetery Ridge.
 On July 3rd it sat out the bombardment preceding Pickett’s Charge with few casualties, then remained spectators as the Confederate attack struck the rest of the Second Corps just to the north.